COVIDExposureIndices/COVIDExposureIndices/documentation/DEX_notes.md

 - When reporting DEX values by a device's residential "neighborhood" characteristic, a "neighborhood" is a census block group.
 - For DEX indices by census-block-group income quartile, 1 indexes the poorest quartile, and 4 the richest.
 - For DEX indices by census-block-group education quartile, 1 indexes the lowest college share quartile, and 4 the highest.

+### Data release history

+- Version 0.6 DEX values reflect two changes relative to version 0.5:
+(1) an updated underlying basemap of residential locations and
+(2) the assignment of devices to block groups of residence based on their first available weekly residences after November 1, 2019.
+- Version 0.5 was the inital release.